brighthive/data-resource-generator/docs/source/getting_started.rst

 Data Resource
     The core element of a BrightHive Data Trust.
 Members of a Data Trust can own, manage, or oversee data resources.
 In the context of the DRG, a Data Resource is a relational database with a RESTful API.

 **From the technical perspective, a BrightHive Data Resource is an entity comprised of the following elements:**

-Data Model
-    The data model consists of one or more database tables and associated Object Relational Mapping (ORM) objects for communicating with these tables.

 RESTful API
     Data managed by Data Resources are accessed via RESTful API endpoints.
 These endpoints support standard operations (i.e. **GET**, **POST**, **PUT**, **PATCH**, **DELETE**).